Lynx-Lynx/api-chuck/README.md

-This app was built using Chuck Norris API (https://api.chucknorris.io/).
+This app was built via React and Chuck Norris API (https://api.chucknorris.io/).